 Happiness is a state of mind that you will want to cultivate and maintain.
 Practicing gratitude for all you have is important.
 Consider cultivating happiness in all that you do, it is all around you to enjoy.
 Yale has a popular course that is free to help you find happiness, consider checking it out. https://www.cnn.com/2020/03/23/health/yale-happiness-course-wellness/index.html

-The year 2020 brought the COVID-19 pandemic to the World with a vengeance and it still rages on across the Globe in its variant forms.
+The year 2020 brought the COVID-19 pandemic to the World with a vengeance and it's variants still rage on across the Globe.
 The United States has not experienced a health pandemic like this since the Spanish Flu of 1918.
 However, the United States has managed to rein in its deadly effect with powerful vaccines that are widely available.
-Soon, we will be able to resume normal activities without wearing masks!
+We have left behind the days of mandated masks.

 Despite the development of powerful vaccines, there are those that are hesitant to be vaccinated at their own peril.
 The virus and its variants can attack young, old and everyone in-between.
 Individuals can have the virus and show no signs whatsoever.
 Individuals with compromised health are particularly susceptible, along with the very elderly.
 Black and Hispanic individuals appear to be more susceptible given their socio-economic status, lack of access to/ability to pay for medical systems, nourishing food and more.